Always - Helping To Get Children Home From Mental Health Hospitals

 On 3rd November, the Mental Health Units (Use of Force) Bill was voted through the House of Commons.

-The Bill is known as Seni’s Law, named after a young man called Seni Lewis who was died in a mental health unit after being physically restrained.
-When it becomes law, it will limit the use of force in mental health units by increasing training in de-escalation techniques, ensuring that every use of restraint in recorded, and making sure that an independent review is automatically triggered whenever anyone is harmed by the use of restraint.
+The Bill is known as Seni’s Law, named after a young man called Seni Lewis who died in a mental health unit after being physically restrained.
+When it becomes law, it will limit the use of force in mental health units by increasing training in de-escalation techniques, ensuring that every use of restraint is recorded, and making sure that an independent review is automatically triggered whenever anyone is harmed by the use of restraint.

 This is a huge step forward, but there is still a lot to do to enforce the rights of all young people in inpatient care.